J2R2-Studios/alternadevstudio.com/memory-bank/progress.md

 ## Current Status

 As of April 14, 2025, the project is in the early development phase.
 The foundation is in place with the Directus CMS integration and basic site structure, but most of the user-facing features are still to be implemented.
+The development workflow has been improved with the addition of a streamlined Makefile that provides essential targets for managing the development environment (dev, shutdown, reset, build, clean, test).

 ### Completed Tasks (from todo.md)